 Sexual Misconduct (S0108): a consensual sexual act or acts between individuals within the School Environment.
+Skipping Class (S0041): Student does not attend class when scheduled to do so.

 Stealing (S0111): Taking, exercising control over or obtaining property of another person intending to deprive that person of it or appropriate it.